Euclidean and Affine Curve Reconstruction: Introduction

 Section~\ref{sect-erecon} contains explicit formulas for reconstructing a curve from its Euclidean curvature function and gives an upper bound on the closeness of reconstructed curves with close Euclidean curvatures.
 Section~\ref{sect-arecon} introduces a Picard iteration scheme for reconstructing a curve from its affine curvature function and gives an upper bound on the closeness of reconstructed curves with close affine curvatures.
-In the appendix, we derive power series for curves whose affine curvatures are given by a monomial.
+Directions of further research are indicated in Section~\ref{sect-concl}.
+In the appendix, we derive power a power series representation for curves whose affine curvatures are given by a monomial.